FokrulBhuiyan/Covid-19-Prediction/README.md

 # Covid-19-Prediction
-Ihis is done by python and LSTM.
+This is done by python and LSTM.

 I'm using colab